Introduction to Cardinal Optimizer

 Linear Programming (LP)

-Dual simplex; Barrier
+Dual simplex; Barrier; First-Order Method

 Second-Order-Cone Programming (SOCP)